 Unfortunately, Earle also adopted Van Zandt's drug and alcohol habits.
 So bad, in fact, that Van Zandt actually visited Earle during a rare moment in which Townes was sober.
 "I must be in trouble if they're sending you," Earle said to Van Zandt.
 But despite all the joking, the two possessed an immense fondness and respect for each other.
 It's what led Earle to eventually name his son Justin Townes Earle after him.

-Steve Earle wrote “Fort Worth Blues” as a tribute to his friend after his death in 1997.
+Steve Earle wrote "Fort Worth Blues" as a tribute to his friend after his death in Smyrna, Tennessee, in 1997.
 The song remains one of his greatest songs.
 He also released an album called Townes in 2009, a dedication to his friend.